-Description The subject property comprises a purpose built second floor flat within a six storey block.
-At the of inspection the property was owner occupied, fully furnished and the floors were covered throughout.
-Accommodation Entrance Hall, Living Room/Dining Room, Kitchen, 2 Bedrooms and Shower Room with WC Gross internal floor area (m2) 70 or thereby Neighbourhood and location The subjects are situated in an established residential aera of similar style properties lying to the north west of Edinburgh city centre and convenient for all local amenities.
-Age 1975 or thereby Weather Dry and sunny Chimney stacks NOT APPLICABLE Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-The roof is of a flat design and presumably clad in felt.
-Some slated sections were present.
-No access was afforded to any roof void area at the time of inspection.
+Description The subject property comprises a purpose built first floor flat within a four storey tenement block.
+Accommodation First Floor: Entrance Hall, Living Room, Kitchen/Dining Room with Utility off, 2 Bedrooms and Bathroom with WC Gross internal floor area (m2) 89m2 or thereby Neighbourhood and location The subjects are situated within the established area of Shandon lying to the west of Edinburgh city centre and convenient for all local amenities.
+Age 1900 or thereby Weather Dry and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Masonry chimney stacks present.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is timber pitched and overlaid in slates with a flat central

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Wallhead style guttering connected to internal downpipes.
-A heavily restricted inspection.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+Vigually inapported with the gid of hippoulars where Visually inspected with the aid of binoculars where appropriate.
+Cast iron gutters and downpipes.
+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of traditional cavity brick/block construction with a facing brick outer leaf.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The main walls are of traditional solid stone construction pointed externally.
+Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are a replacement PVC double glazed type.
+The windows throughout are of a replacement PVC double glazed type.
 The front access door is of a timber variety.
-External decorations Visually inspected.
+Visually inspected.
 PVC finishes to windows.
-Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
-Communal areas Circulation areas visually inspected.
-There is a communal entrance hall, stairwell and lift secured by an entry phone system.
-Communal areas There is a communal entrance hall, stairwell and lift secured by an Communal areas Garages and permanent outbuildings There is a communal entrance hall, stairwell and lift secured by an There is a communal entrance hall, stairwell and lift secured by an entry phone system.
-There is a communal entrance hall, stairwell and lift secured by an entry phone system.
-Visually inspected.
-There is a communal entrance hall, stairwell and lift secured by an entry phone system.
-Visually inspected.
-The property benefits from a car port.
-The property also benefits from a shed/storage cupboard within the There is a communal entrance hall, stairwell and lift secured by an entry phone system.
-Visually inspected.
-The property benefits from a car port.
-The property also benefits from a shed/storage cupboard within the
+NOT APPLICABLE Circulation areas visually inspected.
+There is a communal entrance hall and stairwell secured by an entryphone system.
+NOT APPLICABLE Visually inspected.
+The property benefits from communal garden ground to the rear of the block bounded by a masonry boundary wall.
+Visually inspected from floor level.